ebarriosara/Persistence/README.md

 ## Persistence with Hooks

 What if the application does not use Redux?
-Persistence can be achieved in applications with Hooks and without Redux using React context provider.
+Persistence can be achieved in applications with Hooks and without Redux using React Context provider.

 Starting with a boilerplate project, [hooks-persistence-boilerplate](https://github.com/ebarriosara/Persistence/tree/master/hooks-persistence-boilerplate), which has been created using [Create React App](https://github.com/facebook/create-react-app), persistence of the counter value has been achieved using React Context provider.
 The final project is [hooks-persistence-example](https://github.com/ebarriosara/Persistence/tree/master/hooks-persistence-example).